 To classify these patterns we use an artificial neural network.
 The network inputs are: the sum of signal strength fluctuation across all monitored cells and the number of distinct cells monitored over a given time interval.
 The network consists of a single layer of eight hidden neurons; weights are learnt using back propagation.
-The network outputs the currently sensed activity for the given input upon their previous activity.
+The network outputs the currently sensed activity for the given input values.
+The network is trained by repeatedly presenting data collected during each method of movement.

+The current activity of the user is conditionally dependent upon their previous activity.
 In order to provide instant feedback to the user interface, the neural network deliberately does not model this behaviour.
-Instead, when determining if any additional minutes have been earned, we apply task knowledge based upon the output from the neural network over the previous two and a half minutes.
+Instead when determining if any additional minutes have been earned we apply task knowledge based upon the output from the neural network over the previous two and a half minutes.
 This enables noise to be filtered out and a more accurate representation of the users activities achieved.
 For example, periods of low signal strength fluctuation such as stopping at traffic lights whilst driving can be ignored when placed between periods of high fluctuation where many distinct neighbouring cells were monitored.
 It could be argued that activity would be more accurately inferred if a longer rolling filter had been applied to the GSM data.
 Introducing longer filters would have increased the likelihood of active minutes 'disappearing' from the users' activity totals.
-A decision was made that for the purpose of this study priority would be given to user experience; with the intention that this trade-off would be addressed in future work.
+A decision was made that for the purpose of this study priority would be given to user experience, with the intention that this trade-off would be addressed in future work.